kundupro/GENMETA/README.md

 # GENMETA
 Generalized Meta-Analysis(GENMETA) is an approach for combining information on multivariate regression parameters across multiple different studies which have different, but, possibly overlapping information on subsets of covariates.
 GENMETA implements the generalized meta-analysis using IRWLS algorithm.
-This file provides guidelines for implementing generalized meta-analysis(GENMETA)
+This file provides guidelines for implementing generalized meta-analysis(GENMETA).

-STEP:1
+NOTE: If the user wishes to directly install the package in Github from R console, please go to the link https://github.com/28pro92/packages-GENMETA and see the README for further instructions.
+If the user wishes to directly download the source files from Github, please read the following instructions:

+# STEP1: Downloading the files
 Download the zip file and extract the files into a folder.
 Make that folder as the current working directory.